rafalp/Misago/dev-docs/plugins/hooks/check-start-thread-poll-permission-hook.md

         raise PermissionDenied(
             pgettext(
                 "poll permission error",
-                "You cannot start polls in threads that are older than 15 days."
+                "You can't start polls in threads that are older than 15 days."
             )
         )
 ```